LiemEldert/LiemEldert/README.md

   * Even if it's just a couple of systems, it still means they won't make end up in a landfill, wasting away, while wars are being fought over the little remaining resources left.
   * Ignore the wire spaghetti, please.
     * I've been trying to condense things down to something I can take with me to college and run off a cell hotspot.
-    * I have zero open ports and run everything through tailscale to an nginx proxy in DigitalOcean so things can run through CG-NAT.
+    * I have zero open ports and run everything through tailscale to an nginx proxy in DigitalOcean so things can run with CG-NAT.
+     * This is crucial because its running off the campus network and hotspot.

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=liemeldert&count_private=true&show_icons=true&theme=tokyonight)